 Rob has played a leading role in securing a number of major investments in the Reading East area including the redevelopment of Reading Station and securing government backing for a direct rail link between Reading and Heathrow Airport.

-He has led two successful bids for new schools in the area, including the landmark new University Technical College (UTC), which will equip local young people and raise the quality of life for people in East Reading.
+He has led two successful bids for new schools in the area - the landmark new University Technical College (UTC), which will equip local young people and raise the quality of life for people in East Reading and the Maiden Erlegh in Reading secondary school for 11-16 year olds.

 In particular, he is campaigning for a third Thames bridge crossing to reduce the chronic traffic problems affecting local residents and businesses.
 He will also continue fighting to ensure that Reading’s needs are met by the planned extension of Crossrail.